ethereum-internet-access/docker/README.md

 ### Manage Docker as a non-root user

-If you do not want to preface the docker command with sudo.
+If we do not want to preface the docker command with sudo.

 $ sudo groupadd docker
 $ sudo usermod -aG docker pi

-You can also run the following command to activate the changes to groups.
+We can also run the following command to activate the changes to groups.

 $ newgrp docker